 The diagram above shows the t-rail portion of the layout.
 The main board is 33' x 7½'.
 Track in black is the loop and yards on the main level.
 Track in green is a t-rail dogbone.
 It begins underneath the existing SG layout, emerges at zero elevation and then climbs a 3% grade, looping once around the mountain before disappearing to the upper reversing loop (inside the mountain).

 Higher up the mountain (indicated in dotted track) is the Lionel OO dogbone.
-Both reversing loops are hidden inside the mountain, so you'll only see two levels of the train looping up the top of the mountain.
-Track in blue are hidden sections where I'm cheating by using Marklin T-Rail to suppliment my stock of vintage Lionel T-Rail.
+Both reversing loops are hidden inside the mountain, so you'll only see the train looping up the top of the mountain.

 Five Days' Construction